-The Masterplan recognises that change and development may be helpful in ensuring that the site's environmental, social, and economic sustainability is achieved.
+The Master Plan recognises that change and development may be helpful in ensuring the site's environmental, social, and economic sustainability is achieved.
 Support for organisations that contribute to the diversity of complementary activities defined in the Draft Local Plan as associated with visitor accommodation, recreation, leisure and horse racing should be encouraged.
 The replacement of obsolete facilities and re-development of life-expired buildings is encouraged, especially where these bring significant enhancements, such as the replacement turnstile building.
-There must however, be a clear demonstration that any such development is compatible with all the objectives of this Masterplan.
+There must however, be a clear demonstration that any such development is compatible with all the objectives of this Master Plan.

-In parallel to the Masterplanning exercise is the need to review and update the management and maintenance plan (MMP) to ensure compatibility between proposals.
+In parallel to the Master Planning exercise is the need to review and update the management and maintenance plan (MMP) to ensure compatibility between proposals.
 This process is on-going and it is likely that a revised MMP will be available by the end of this year.
-This will also quantify the steps that need to be taken in delivery service terms to fulfil the objectives of the Masterplan.
+The MMP will also quantify the steps that need to be taken in delivery service terms to fulfil the objectives of the Master Plan.